Digitalisation How It Effects Leadership In The Workspace

 2.3 Authentic Leadership

-Authentic leaders develops the perspective that in order to truly impact and be of benefit for individuals, corporations, nations and societies, authentic leaders must possess inner characteristics beyond transformative and charismatic leadership (Copeland, 2014)
+Authentic leaders develop the perspective that to truly impact and be of benefit for individuals, corporations, nations and societies, authentic leaders must possess inner characteristics beyond transformative and charismatic leadership (Copeland, 2014)

 2.3.1 The four key characteristics of an Authentic Leader:

 Self-Awareness: A leader that seeks feedback from their followers.
 The leader gains inner insight through exposure to others (Kernis, 2003)

 Relational Transparency: A leader that instils trust and promotes involvement, by sharing their appropriate feelings, thoughts and information with others.
 (Kernis, 2003)

 Balanced Processing: A leader that makes objective data-analysis based decisions (Kernis, 2003)